Hochstaufen: Routes

 The fixed rope route Pidinger Klettersteig was created in 2003 and is one of the most challenging fixed rope routes in Germany.

 Miscellaneous

+Near the summit of Hochstaufen, next to the Reichenhaller Haus, stands the Staufenkapelle, a small mountain chapel built in 1928–29.
+Each year, a traditional open-air mass called the Staufenmesse is held there after the summer solstice, drawing many visitors.
+On the evening before, the ridge and path are lit by fires placed by volunteers.

 After heavy rainfalls earthquakes occur at the Hochstaufen, so there are several seismometers of the Ludwig Maximilian University of Munich around the mountain.

 In September 1993 the innkeeper couple of the Reichenhaller Haus was murdered in a brutal robbery.